Southwest Colorado SNAP emergency response

 HOW YOU CAN HELP

-This fund equitably distributes rapid, flexible support to emergency food relief work in San Juan, La Plata, Montezuma, Dolores, and Archuleta counties, and the Ute Mtn Ute and Southern Ute Indian Tribes, ensuring that no neighbor goes hungry during this critical time.
+This fund equitably distributes rapid, flexible support to emergency food relief work across Southwest Colorado in San Juan, La Plata, Montezuma, Dolores, and Archuleta counties, and the UMT and Southern Ute Indian Tribes, ensuring that no neighbor goes hungry during this critical time.

 Note: food assistance providers are prioritizing requests for monetary donations over food items at this time.